 The CRA continued its funding of the general maintenance of the plantings, lighting and street furniture funded by the CRA along the US-1 corridor (Washington Avenue & Hopkins Avenue) and in the Titusville Downtown Commons area.
 The maintenance provided by the CRA along the US-1 corridor is at a higher level of maintenance than provided by the Florida Department of Transportation and helps to protect the CRA's investment.
-The CRA also continues to fund the cost of irrigation and utilities along US 1.
+The CRA also continues to fund the cost of irrigation and utilities along US 1 and a full time maintenance worker.